rm5248/Intergalactics/documentation/protocol.md

  value, ending with a '~' character on a new line.
 8. Server sents robot information to the client.
 This is a multiple line value, ending with a '~' character on a new line.
+9. Server sends player information to the client.
+Each line is a player name, ending with a '~' character on a new line.
+This must contain all users, including the client who is currently connected
+10. Server sends game information to the client.
+Game information consists of game name, game in progress, number of players, bool, list of players
+11. Server sends information on if we are in game or not(?)

+At this point, the server and client wait for information from each other.

+Commands and events that can be sent:
+* Incoming Player
+* Create Game
+* Join Game
+* Start New Game
+* Quit
+* Abandon Game
+* Message players
+* Add Robot
+* Remove Robot
+* Game Over

 ## Protocol Version Control Characters
 |Character|Meaning|